-Variations on the above question are 'Is my website portable?', or 'What are the costs if I wish to move my website to another company?', or 'If your company goes belly-up, what happens to my website?'
+This is an important question to ask your website developer.
+Variations on this are 'is my website portable?', or 'what are the costs if I wish to move my website to another company?', or 'if your company goes belly-up, what happens to my website?'

 Your website is an investment.
 It’s critical to have a good understanding of this issue, preferably before you engage a new developer.
 If you don’t feel comfortable with the answer, choose a different developer.

 Except for the most basic of brochure-style websites, a Content Management System (CMS) will be used to help your developer to build your site, and to give you the tools to self-manage some content (words, documents, photos, videos, etc.) on your site.